bm4cs/bencode.io/content/posts/2025-05-29-clean-architecture.md

 var a2 = new Address("US", "CA", "LA", "Main St", "90001");
 bool areEqual = a1 == a2; // true, value-based equality
 ```

+#### Domain Events

+Something of significance that has occurred in the domain that domain experts care about and that triggers side effects.

+An interface called `IDomainEvent` will be used to define the shape of such events.

 ### Application layer